 Civil Society participation in EU development policy processes is key to ensuring inclusive, effective, accountable and transparent development policies.
-CSOs inform, enrich and can also contribute to the EU's analyses and approaches, adding value and specific "people focus".
-The EU recognises the difference it makes to promote a structured dialogue, and more systematic cooperation, ensuring meaningful and inclusive participation of civil society in our policy and sectoral dialogues, and improving access to information.
-We consult CSOs on specific strategies, policies or programmes, and ensure their active involvement in decision-making or in the provision of services.
-In the Delegation policy dialogue with authorities, CSOs participate, and are encouraged to speak and make valuable contributions.
-Cooperation support facility allocates activities to support civil society under the EU priority areas.
-CSOs also participate in the rural development steering committee, which is organised by the Delegation in coordination with the National Authorising Officer; the governance steering committee of the Public Finance Management and Oversight Project implemented by the Institute Camões; and the Spotlight Initiative steering committee implemented by the United Nations.
+CSOs inform, enrich and can also contribute to oversee EU's analysis and approaches based on their perceptions, added value and specific "people focus".
+The EUD recognizes the difference it makes to promote a structured dialogue, a more systematic cooperation, ensuring CSO meaningful and inclusive participation on our policy and sectoral dialogues, and also improving access to information.
+We consult CSOs on specific strategies, policies or programmes, and also ensure their active involvement in decision-making or in the provision of services.
+The EUD engages with local CSOs in the budget support assessment, to assess their contribution and feedback.
+CSOs are involved as observers in the policy dialogue the EUD has with the authorities.
+Its cooperation support facility allocates activities to support civil society under our priority areas.
+For both rural development steering committee, and governance steering committee, CSOs participate as observers.

-The EU in Timor-Leste is committed to continuing to work with civil society and to seek synergies for action.
-As the Delegation strengthens the quality of its policy dialogue with the Government and takes a more strategic approach to sectoral programming, it will assess opportunities for including and advocating more directly civil society in national policy and programme design, focusing on EU's priority sectors.
+The EUD is committed to continue to work with civil society and seek synergies for action.
+As the EUD to strengthen the quality of its police dialogue with the Government and take a more strategic approach to sectoral programming, the EUD will assess opportunities for including and advocating more directly for the role of civil society in national policy and programme design, focusing on EU's priority sectors.
 In addition to financial assistance, capacity building, and civil society involvement in policy dialogue, the consultation with CSOs on key political and sustainable development issues in Timor-Leste is also important.
 Effective communication and engagement mechanisms are crucial for such processes to ensure inclusiveness and transparency as well as to make citizens real stakeholders and develop a sense of ownership.

-Since 2020, the EU in Timor-Leste has been proactive in meeting development partners (i.e. Australia, New Zealand, USA, Japan, South Korea) to discuss cooperation with civil society and will continue to be so.
-With these meetings we aim to improve communication and possible coordination regarding work with civil society, to compare plans and actions (i.e. strategy, roadmap), share information in EU support to civil society and the roadmap, and discuss possible opportunities for coordination and collaboration.
-Development partners all tend to work with the same NGOs/CSOs as the choice is limited leading to capacity and delivery problems and the need for enhanced coordination.
+Since 2020, the EUD has been much more proactive meeting development partners (i.e. Australia, New Zealand, USA, Japan, South Korea) and will continue to do so.
+With these meetings we aim to improve communication and possible coordination regarding work with civil society, to know what is their plan and action (i.e. strategy, roadmap), share the EUD action, roadmap, and plans with civil society, and discuss possible opportunities of coordination and synergies to work with civil society whenever possible.